AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management

 $N$ is the transition system of $\mathcal{M}$.
-State of $N$ can be described as a pair $(s,v)$ where $s \in S$ denotes the current location and $v$ represents the clock interpretation for $X$ as in (\ref{eq-clock}) such that $v$ satisfies the constraint of the clock mapped to $s$ by $I(s)$.
-A transition $N_p \in N$ can be described in two ways: \begin{itemize} \item In the case of self-transition where a transition state returns to itself due to clock constraint,
+State of $N$ can be described as a pair $(s,T)$ where $s \in S$ denotes the current location and $T$ is the clock such that it satisfies the clock constraint mapped to $s$ by $I(s)$.
+A transition can be described in two ways: \begin{itemize} \item In the case of self-transition where a transition state returns to itself due to clock constraint,

-where the clock increment $\delta$ is such that $v+\delta$ satisfies the clock constraint set by $I(s_i)$ mapping.
-Also, the source and destination location is $s_i$ signifying the self-transition. \item In the case of transition switch from one location $s_i$ to another $s_j$ based on $e \in E$,
+where the clock increment $\delta$ is such that $T+\delta$ satisfies the clock constraint set by $I(s)$ mapping.
+Also, the source and destination location is $s$ signifying the self-transition. \item In the case of transition switch from one location $s$ to another $s'$ based on $e_{s}^{s'} \in E$,

-where $v$ satisfies $\varphi$, and $a$ is part of the the transition edge $e$.
-Also, $s_i$ and $s_j$ are the source and destination locations, respectively. $y$ represents the reset of the clock upon reaching the destination location.
+where $a_{s}^{s'}$ is part of the transition edge $e_{s}^{s'}$.
+Also, $s$ and $s'$ are the source and destination locations, respectively. $y$ represents the reset of the clock upon reaching the destination location.

-\end{itemize} As afore-mentioned, there are multiple reset values set up for the clock $T$ in different locations along with some locations that do not contain any particular reset.
-Thus, for simplicity, $v[\lambda:=y]$ will just referred to as $v'$ for this study and the clock constraints for each transition will not be explicitly mentioned as they can be clearly observed in Figure \ref{fig:arow_sm}.
-This transition system will be repeatedly utilized for analysis in the next sections.
-The focus will be on transitions caused by location switches and will generally be mentioned as $N_t : (s_i, v) \xrightarrow[]{a_t} (s_j, v')$, where $a_t$ refers to symbols in $\mathcal{M}$ as shown in Figure \ref{fig:arow_sm} and satisfy (\ref{eq-inputsymbol}).
+\end{itemize} This transition system will be repeatedly utilized for analysis in the next sections.
+The focus will be on transitions caused by location switches and will generally be mentioned as $N_{s}^{s'}$ for simplicity.